spacetelescope/jwst_magic/README.md

-**These tools are currently meant to be run in Python2.**
+**These tools are currently meant to be run in Python3.**
 ---------------------------------------------------------

-*See Run FGS Commissioning Tool.ipynb for examples on how to run nircam_to_fgs and FGS_commissioning*
+*See FGS Commissioning Tool Tutorial.ipynb for examples on how to run this tool*

 nircam_to_fgs.py
 ---------------